 Be sure to have a covering on the floor of the boat.
 Your dog will need to adjust to the movement of the canoe, and if he slips or slides, he will be uncomfortable, insecure, and will not be able to settle down.
 We have used yoga mats, backpacking pads, foam mats…all with varied success.
 We found that on many of these mats, once water gets under them, they will slide.
 Our preferred solution is a section of good quality indoor-outdoor carpeting.
 This material can be cut to fit nearly the length of our canoe, protects the interior from the dogs’ claws, and also is easy to clean, dry, and roll up for storage.
 Note: For the kayak, we have installed an adhesive Punt Surf traction mat, designed for SUPs.
 That has worked very well in the kayak interior.

-Be sure that you are confident paddlers before you take your dog out in the canoe.
-You do not have to be expert canoeists, but even on quiet waters, you are going to have a miserable (and dangerous) time, if you and your dog are both uncertain and inexperienced.
+Be sure that you are confident paddlers before you take your dog out in the canoe or kayak.
+You do not have to be expert paddlers, but even on quiet waters, you are going to have a miserable (and dangerous) time, if you and your dog are both uncertain and inexperienced.
 Select a quiet, calm body of water, with an easy access launch site, for your first excursions.
 Choose a time of day when there are fewer other boaters or dogs around; the smoother the water, and the fewer distractions, the more successful your initial trips will be.

 Your dog does not have to be a good swimmer to have a safe trip.
 In fact, for all dogs, we suggest the use of a dog life jacket.
 This jacket can provide thermal protection in cool water, provides a nice handle should you need to lift your dog out of the canoe or the water, and makes your dog visible to other boaters should he end up in the water.
 Neither of our dogs is a skilled swimmer; should we capsize, I would prefer to deal with a guided, floating dog, than one who is struggling.
 We periodically have our dogs practice swimming while wearing their life jackets, so they gain confidence in the water.